 5. Eliminate distractions and random activities

 B) Focusing on what is really important in life can be really tough, especially when you get distracted continuously.
-These distractions range from TV, internet, telephone and radio up to loud and hectic environments.
+These distractions range from TV, the internet, telephone and radio up to loud and hectic environments.
 It is important that you discover these distractions and make preparations to avoid getting distracted by any means.
 You might consider some distractions as helpful, such as the radio or the internet, but it is not helping you to stay focused.

 6. Power sessions